Change Search preferences in Safari on Mac

 Get Safari Suggestions as you type in the Smart Search field.
 Safari search includes suggestions from the internet, Music, the App Store, cinema showtimes, locations nearby and more.
 To learn more, choose Apple menu > System Preferences, click Spotlight, then click About Search & Privacy.

 Record information about your searches within a website to expedite later searches on that site.
 You can then search within that website by entering the name of the site, followed by your search term, in the Smart Search field.

 Click Manage Websites to see or remove websites for which Safari recorded Quick Website Search information.

 Preload Top Hit in the background

-Show your favorite websites below the Smart Search field when you click in the field while viewing a webpage.
+Show your favourite websites below the Smart Search field when you click in the field while viewing a web page.